Viriliter/WavePlayer/README.md

 ## Known Issues
 * azlyrics.com may block the ip address after some lyric search.
 Restarting the router is necessary if you are using dynamic IP.
+* Web scraping is very costly operation so loading time of the lyrics is high.
 * Random media playing is not working.